pretix/pretix-docs/docs/topics/custom-domain.md

 The "Alternative organizer domain for a set of events" can be selected for some of your events individually.
 The events assigned to the alternative domain will be displayed on the alternative domain.
 The organizer page will not be displayed on the alternative domain.

+### Moving an event to a different domain

+In order to move an event to a different domain, navigate to :navpath:Your event: → :fa3-wrench: Settings → General:.
+On the :btn:Basics: tab, click the "Domain" drop-down menu.
+The default setting is "Same as organizer account".
+Select your preferred domain from the list and click the :btn:Save: button.